Worship & Growth Opportunities

 Demonstrating Houghton College's commitment to the primacy of spiritual life, each semester opens with a weeklong emphasis on our Christian commitment.
 In the fall, Christian Life Emphasis Week (CLEW), under the auspices of the Houghton Wesleyan Church, brings a special speaker to campus chapel and special evening services.
 In the spring, PRAXIS challenges the campus to examine specific ways of putting their faith into practice.
 Campus and guest speakers, seminars, panel discussions and other venues all focus on the theme for the year.
 CLEW and PRAXIS are intended to foster spiritual renewal within the student body, faculty, staff and administration and to draw all to Houghton College's purpose of education in the service the Kingdom of God.

-The PRAXIS week theme for 2013 will be "Feasting and Fasting"
+The PRAXIS week theme for January 2014 will be Solitude and Community.

 Imitators of Christ

 Imitators of Christ is a student-run organization seeking to offer students the opportunity to grow and learn from influential men and women of God.
 This mentoring ministry pairs Houghton Students with mature Christians from the campus and community.
 For more information, e-mail Susan.Peterson13@houghton.edu

 Logos Bible Studies are student-led Bible studies that meet in community members' homes every other week and focus on applying Scriptures to daily life.
 Lifeline Bible Studies meet under the auspices of Houghton Wesleyan Church.
 For more information call (585) 567-2264.

 A wide array of student-led Bible study, accountability and covenant discipleship groups meet in the residence halls and are coordinated by the Office of Residence Life and the Dean of the Chapel's Office.